intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/docker/capi-docker.md

 If Kind was running correctly, and the Docker provider was initialized with the previous command, the command will return nothing to indicate success.

-4. Merge the contents of the resources provided in `../shared/cluster-patch.yaml`, `kubeadmcontrolplanetemplate-patch.yaml` and `clusterclass-patch.yaml` with the resources contained in `capi-quickstart.yaml`.
+4. Merge the contents of the resources provided in [../shared/cluster-patch.yaml](../shared/cluster-patch.yaml), [kubeadmcontrolplanetemplate-patch.yaml](kubeadmcontrolplanetemplate-patch.yaml) and [clusterclass-patch.yaml](clusterclass-patch.yaml) with the resources contained in your newly generated capi-quickstart.yaml.

 The new config will:
 - Configure TLS certificates for the extender